ILOLOS99/california-fog-maps-ml/figure_6/README.md

-# Figure 6 — 30-m Fog-Frequency Downscaling
+# Figure 6: Fog Frequency Maps for December 2014 and August 2015 at 30-m resolution

 This directory contains the workflow used to generate the 30-m fog-frequency maps presented in Figure 6.